 The Air Force released a request for information for EITaaS last November where it said eventually the services would need to be delivered over the service’s unclassified and classified networks to 800,000 users spanning 180 sites worldwide.

-“This initiative will shift the burden of providing IT at military bases to commercial providers who can do it more efficiently and upgrade more agilely than traditional Defense procurement,” said Bill Roper in March 2018, when he was the Assistant Secretary of the Air Force for Acquisition, during a House Armed Services Committee hearing.
+“This initiative will shift the burden of providing IT at military bases to commercial providers who can do it more efficiently and upgrade more agilely than traditional Defense procurement,” Will Roper, the Assistant Secretary of the Air Force for Acquisition, said during a March 2018 House Armed Services Committee hearing.
 “Though this should be simple and straightforward, it is this type of initiative that often struggles in a one-size-fits-all process used for all things from books to bombers.
 Flexibility in the new acquisition authorities makes common sense endeavors in IT easier to jumpstart.”